braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 List all data structures or sources used in the software.
 For each, provide:

 -  **Type**: Dictionary
--  **Usage**: Dictionaries are used in the system to help display and organise the data in a presentable and usuable format for the system and user.
+-  **Usage**: Dictionaries are used in the system to help display and organise the data in a presentable and usable format for the system and user.
 It is used to display the outputs of nutritional values of selected foods for the user or the foods that fall within specified ranges based on selected nutrition and nutritional values for the user.
 It is also used by the system to keep order of the values associated with the food or nutrition
 -  **Functions**: List functions that utilize this structure.
 All of the functions use dictionaries in some way or another
 -  **Type**: List
 -  **Usage**: Lists are background to help organise the data in a more presentable format because of how dictionaries work.
-Since by taking the values straight from the csv will leave the dictionary unsorted, we can sort this in python by using the sorted function, when this happens the sorted funtion outputs a sorted list of the keys from the dictionaries by altering how the sorted function sorts we can sort the dictionary by values in a list which convert back to a dictionary
+Since by taking the values straight from the csv will leave the dictionary unsorted, we can sort this in python by using the sorted function, when this happens the sorted function outputs a sorted list of the keys from the dictionaries by altering how the sorted function sorts we can sort the dictionary by values in a list which convert back to a dictionary
 -  **Functions**: List functions that utilize this structure.
-The functions that the use lists are the Nutriton Range Filter Function and the Nutrition Level Filter Function as both benefit from a sorted dictionary
+The functions that the use lists are the Nutrition Range Filter Function and the Nutrition Level Filter Function as both benefit from a sorted dictionary

 #### 3.2.3 Detailed Design

 Provide pseudocode or flowcharts for all functions listed in Section 3.2.1 that operate on data structures.
 For instance, include pseudocode or a flowchart for a custom searching function.

--  <h5 style="display: inline;"> Assumptions: </h5> Assumtptions for all pseudocode.
+-  <h5 style="display: inline;"> Assumptions: </h5> Assumptions for all pseudocode.

    -  csv is converted into dictionaries
-   -  Dictionaries are structred like this:
+   -  Dictionaries are structured like this:
       -  <Strong>{Food: Food name, Nutrient 1: Nutrient 1 value, Nutrient 2: Nutrient 2 value, Nutrient 3: Nutrient 3 value}</strong>
    -  Dictionaries are stored in "list_food_dicts"
    -  No GUI calling to and just does the graph in it